BIGJRA/BIGJRA.github.io/rejuv.md

 | Finneon        | 30       | Basculin        | 20       |
 | Basculin       | 5        |                 |          |

-Head to Wispy Tower’s outside and head to the east.
-The guy won’t stop us anymore, so we can explore this area.
+Head to Wispy Tower's outside and head to the east.
+The guy won't stop us anymore, so we can explore this area.

 Wispy Tower (Outside)